 We understand the need, for safety and practical reasons, to carry a mobile phone.
-We will follow our existing policy in this regard, insisting that phones will be removed from students if they are seen or heard at any time in the school day.
-As always, there should be no direct communication between students and parents during the school day, and students are not permitted to take photos, audio recordings or videos of staff or students at any time.
+Phones will be removed from students if they are seen or heard at any time in the school day.
+As always, there should be no direct communication between students and parents during the school day, and students are not permitted to take photos, audio recordings or videos of staff or students at any time (including trips).
 Students are not permitted to post to social media.